JohnHillsCodeProjects/JohnHillsCodeProjects/README.md

 - 👋 Hi, I’m John Hills or @JohnHillsCodeProjects on GitHub
 - 👀 I’m interested in programming and software engineering
-- 🌱 I’m currently learning Rust and how to make a game engine in Rust
+- 🌱 I’m currently learning Rust.
+Any projects I complete in Rust will be added here.
 - 📫 You can reach me through my gmail at johnhillsoffice@gmail.com

 <!---